Space Studios Manchester Secret Guest : ‘Cold Feet’

 Cold Feet was originally created by Mike Bullen who was joined on set by director Terry McDonough (who directed Netflix’s ‘Better Call Saul’), the spin off series from the global hit ‘Breaking Bad’.
 James Nesbitt, Robert Bathurst, Hermione Norris, John Thomson and Fay Ripley have reprised their roles for the new series described by Bullen as a “tip-toe through the minefield of middle age”.

-Susan Woodward, Founder of The Space Project, said of the news: “Cold Feet not only helped to define comedy-drama on ITV for half a decade, it projected the heart and warmth of Manchester to the nation in a new and different way and we’re privileged that the North West’s newest production facility will play host to this fresh incarnation of such an iconic show.”
+Susan Woodward, Founder of Space Studios Manchester, said of the news: “Cold Feet not only helped to define comedy-drama on ITV for half a decade, it projected the heart and warmth of Manchester to the nation in a new and different way and we’re privileged that the North West’s newest production facility will play host to this fresh incarnation of such an iconic show.”

-Big Talk’s Kenton Allen added: “The team at Big Talk loved using the Space Project for both Houdini & Doyle and Cold Feet.
+Big Talk’s Kenton Allen added: “The team at Big Talk loved using Space Studios Manchester for both Houdini & Doyle and Cold Feet.
 It’s a fantastically versatile studio complex close to the city centre.
 It’s also beautifully designed which always makes working there a joy.”

-2016 has already seen a number of critically acclaimed dramas made at The Space Project come to air including The A Word from Fifty Fathoms, Tiger Aspect and Keshet for BBC One and Houdini and Doyle from Big Talk Productions for ITV Encore and Fox in the US.
-The Space Project also became the permanent home of the BBC’s Dragons’ Den.
+2016 has already seen a number of critically acclaimed dramas made at Space Studios Manchester come to air including The A Word from Fifty Fathoms, Tiger Aspect and Keshet for BBC One and Houdini and Doyle from Big Talk Productions for ITV Encore and Fox in the US.
+Space Studios Manchester also became the permanent home of the BBC’s Dragons’ Den.

-The Space Project is currently undergoing expansion, which will include a 30,000 sq. ft stage, more than 6,000 sq. ft of offices and green rooms, 10,000 sq. ft for set construction workshops and a further 40,000 sq. ft of business units for the film & TV production supply chain across the site
+Space Studios Manchester is currently undergoing expansion, which will include a 30,000 sq. ft stage, more than 6,000 sq. ft of offices and green rooms, 10,000 sq. ft for set construction workshops and a further 40,000 sq. ft of business units for the film & TV production supply chain across the site